klawrencegupta-splunk/sdds/sdss_betav1a/remote_DS_node/README.md

 * 3 Splunk Deployment Server replica nodes running in a Kubernetes Deployment/Pod
 * a pre-configured Load Balancer (service) running on a default inbound port TCP/32740

+**Splunk 9.0 update**

-Splunk 9.0 requires a restmap.conf (https://docs.splunk.com/Documentation/Splunk/9.0.0/Admin/restmapconf) to also be deployed to address https://nvd.nist.gov/vuln/detail/CVE-2022-32157 & https://nvd.nist.gov/vuln/detail/CVE-2022-32158.
-The example provided uses the pass4SymmKey set in the [general] stanza in the system/local server.conf (set on startup -- more https://docs.splunk.com/Documentation/Splunk/9.0.0/Admin/serverconf)
+Splunk now requires a [restmap.conf] (https://docs.splunk.com/Documentation/Splunk/9.0.0/Admin/restmapconf) to be deployed to address https://nvd.nist.gov/vuln/detail/CVE-2022-32157 & https://nvd.nist.gov/vuln/detail/CVE-2022-32158.

+The example file [restmap.conf] provided will use the default pass4SymmKey set in the [general] stanza in the system/local server.conf (this is set on startup -- more https://docs.splunk.com/Documentation/Splunk/9.0.0/Admin/serverconf)

       [streams:deployment]
       requireAuthentication=true
       authKeyStanza=general

-Use the sdds_9.0_fuse.yaml to deploy the latest Splunk code with additional startup and post-Start parameters
+Use the sdds_9.0_fuse.yaml [sdds_9.0_fuse.yaml] to deploy the latest Splunk code with additional required startup and post-Start parameters

       name: SPLUNK_START_ARGS
       value: "--accept-license --no-prompt --answer-yes"